-Our board of directors currently consists of seven members, all of whom were elected as directors pursuant to a stockholders agreement that we have entered into with the holders of our preferred stock.
-The stockholders agreement will terminate upon the closing of this offering and there will be no further contractual obligations regarding the election of our directors.
+Our board of directors currently consists of seven members.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.

-Our certificate of incorporation and bylaws that will become effective upon the closing of this offering provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our certificate of incorporation and bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our restated certificate of incorporation and bylaws provide that the authorized number of directors may be changed only by resolution of our board of directors.
+Our restated certificate of incorporation and bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.

-In accordance with the terms of our certificate of incorporation and bylaws that will become effective upon the closing of this offering, our board of directors will be divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
-Upon the closing of this offering, the members of the classes will be divided as follows:
+In accordance with the terms of our restated certificate of incorporation and bylaws, our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
+The members of the classes are divided as follows:

-- Class I, whose term will expire at the annual meeting of stockholders to be held in 2014; - Class II, whose term will expire at the annual meeting of stockholders to be held in 2015; and - · Class III, whose term will expire at the annual meeting of stockholders to be held in 2016.
+- Class I, whose term will expire at the annual meeting of stockholders to be held in 2014; - Class II, whose term will expire at the annual meeting of stockholders to be held in 2015; and - Class III, whose term will expire at the annual meeting of stockholders to be held in 2016.

-Class I shall consist of Messrs.
-Koenig, Nadav and Oronsky, Class II shall consist of Messrs.
-Galbraith and Stump, and Class III shall consist of Messrs.
+Class I consists of Messrs.
+Koenig, Nadav and Oronsky, Class II consists of Messrs.
+Galbraith and Stump, and Class III consists of Messrs.
 Costa and Hurwitz.
 At each annual meeting of stockholders after the initial classification, the successors to directors whose terms will then expire serve from the time of election and qualification until the third annual meeting following election and until their successors are duly elected and qualified.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one third of the directors.
 This classification of the board of directors may have the effect of delaying or preventing changes in control or management of our company.